Loire (musician): Personal life

 Loire has been openly bisexual since high school.
-She was in a long term relationship with a woman who had a great influence on her quitting her full time day job, telling her it was time to bring her music and voice to the world.
-Loire put in her notice on the spot.
+Prior to her relationship with Velez, she was in a long term relationship with a woman who greatly influenced her decision to leave her day job as a therapist.
+Weeks after the 9/11 attacks while living in NYC and working full-time as a music therapist at Maimonides Medical Center in Brooklyn, and focusing on her music on the side, her girlfriend told her it was time to bring her music and voice to the world.
+Loire put in her two weeks notice on the spot.

 Loire's awareness of the healing power of music began early in her life.
 She frequently turned to songwriting and improvisation as a way of coping with the tragic death of her close friend who was killed while riding his bicycle at age 15.
 A few days after Loire's 18th birthday, tragedy struck again when her father died on February 18, 1990, at age 45.
 Loire's debut solo recording 18 Wings (Daftof Records) was released in 2020 as a homage to her beloved father.
 The album features multiple Grammy artists, including Howard Levy, Eugene Friesen and Glen Velez.
 It highlights original music co-composed and arranged with Glen Velez, along with her rhythm jazz reimagining of The Great American Songbook.
-In the liner notes, she says “Rhythm and voice are my own wings - they are how I travel to syllables beyond thought, a subconscious language.”
+In the liner notes, she says “Rhythm and voice are my own wings - they are how I travel to language beyond thought.”

-Music Therapy
+Music therapy

 Loire was a Professor of Music Therapy at The New School (2001–2007) and worked extensively in clinics, hospitals, including locked psychiatric units around New York City.
 She has worked with such populations as adult psychiatry, foster children/at-risk teens, autism and brain injuries.
 Loire continues to lend her talents to supporting Music Therapy charities and has been actively collaborating with Sounding Joy Music Therapy in Hawaii and Japan.
 Loire's work in the mental health field greatly impacted her approach to music.
 Her clinical work inspired her to see rhythm and music in more descriptive ways, such as “what is the rhythm of anxiety,” or “what are the colors of depression”.